 One more fun way for kids to continue to learn through the summer are the Kiwi Crates.
 My kids have these and love them They are STEAM based projects the kids build or create, and they are just focused on having fun, but they are learning too!

 National Reading Programs:

 If your child reads at least 8 books, they will earn a FREE book.
-Download a reading journal and once your child has read 3 books, completing a journal about the books they’ve read, and bringing it in to a local Barnes & Noble story by September 5th to pick out their free book.
+Download a reading journal and once your child has read 3 books, completing a journal about the books they’ve read, and bringing it into a local Barnes & Noble store by September 3rd to pick out their free book.